jon-jacky/Piety/editors/ed.md

 remain, so the editing session can be resumed at any time by typing *ed.main()* again.

+The *ed.main()* function takes one optional positional argument, the file name, and one optional keyword argument, the command prompt string.
+Type *ed.main('test.txt')* to begin editing *test.txt*, as if you had typed *ed.main()* and then *e('test.txt')*.
+Type *ed.main(':')* to use a single colon as the command prompt (the default prompt is the empty string).
+The file name and prompt can appear together, so you can type *ed.main('test.txt', p=':')*.

 In *!command*, the *command* is passed to the Python interpreter, not to the system command shell as in classic *ed*.
 Use this to execute Python statements without leaving *ed* command mode.
+For example, you can use this to change the command prompt during an editing session:
+*!ed.prompt = ':'*

 ## API ##